A thriving and vibrant region which has a diverse economy based on its worldwide reputation as Australia's industry power house.

 The Port of Gladstone is one of Australia’s finest natural deepwater harbours and Queensland’s largest multi-commodity port, handling over 30 different products.
 Major cargoes include coal, bauxite, alumina, aluminium, cement and Liquefied Natural Gas (LNG).
 The port has a total throughput of more than 100 million tonnes per annum.

-The Port of Gladstone has eight main wharf centres, comprising 20 wharves:
+The port has eight main wharf centres, comprising 20 wharves:

-In the 2018-19 financial year, the Port of Gladstone had a total throughput of 124.02 million tonnes, with over 1,900 vessels visiting the port.
+In the 2018-19 financial year, the port had a total throughput of 124.02 million tonnes, with over 1,900 vessels visiting the port.
 Coal exports accounted for 70.2 per cent of total port throughput, followed by LNG at 20.9 per cent and a variety of other products including alumina, cement, petroleum, grain and sugar making up the balance.

 The port handles 42 coal types across 84 stockpile zones.
 The majority of coal handled at the port is coking coal, which is exported to Japan, South Korea, Taiwan, India, Italy and France for high quality steel manufacturing.
 Approximately 30 per cent of the coal exported is thermal, which is used to fuel the boilers of power stations in Japan, Hong Kong, Taiwan, South Korea and Israel.